Hartley's Additional Continental Regiment: History

 Since the "Old Eleventh" was consolidated with the 10th Pennsylvania Regiment in July 1778 and was no longer in existence, the regiment became known as the "New Eleventh".
-Assigned to Edward Hand's Brigade in April 1779, the unit joined the Sullivan Expedition that summer, where it was brigaded with the 4th Pennsylvania Regiment.
-The only major engagement was the Battle of Newtown on 29 August 1779.
-In this action, 250 men of Butler's Rangers and Joseph Brant's 800 Loyalists and Iroquois Indians attempted to ambush Sullivan's 4,000-man column.
+Assigned to Edward Hand's Brigade in April 1779, the unit joined the Sullivan Expedition that summer,.
+The only major engagement of the campaign was the Battle of Newtown on 29 August 1779.
+In this action, Butler's Rangers, Brant's Volunteers, and several hundred Seneca and Cayuga warriors attempted to ambush Sullivan's 3,200-man column.
 The American advance guard of riflemen detected the trap and Sullivan deployed his troops.
-While Enoch Poor's New Hampshire brigade supported by James Clinton's New Yorkers tried to envelop the enemy left flank, the brigades of Hand and William Maxwell pressed the opposing right flank.
-A Tory and Indian counterattack against Poor's men was driven off.
-Meanwhile, many Indians bolted when Thomas Proctor's artillery opened fire from a nearby hill.
-Faced with envelopment by a greatly superior force, Brant's men withdrew.
-Thereafter, the expedition did great damage to the Six Nations territory, burning 40 towns, despoiling crops, and cutting down orchards.
+Enoch Poor's New Hampshire brigade supported by James Clinton's New Yorkers tried to envelop the enemy's left flank, while Hand's brigade pressed the center and the 1st New Jersey moved to attack the right.
+Many of the Seneca and Cayuga bolted when Thomas Proctor's artillery opened fire.
+A counterattack led by Joseph Brant against Poor's brigade was driven off.
+Faced with envelopment by a greatly superior force, the Rangers and Brant's Volunteers hastily withdrew.
+Thereafter, the expedition did great damage to Iroquois territory, burning 40 towns, despoiling crops, and cutting down orchards.
 The Iroquois people were forced to beg for food from the British that winter, but their ferocious attacks on frontier settlements continued.
 In August 1780, the regiment transferred to the 2nd Pennsylvania Brigade.
 On 17 January 1781 the "New Eleventh" consolidated with the 3rd Pennsylvania Regiment and ceased to exist.